tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 - Discouraged workers:
 	- Workers who choose not to participate in the labour force because previous efforts to find a job have been frustrated Non-accelerating inflation rate of unemployment (NAIRU):
-- Unemployment that can not
+- Unemployment that can not be reduced by expanding aggregate demand (full employment)